JanSeulin/JanSeulin/README.md

 # Hello there! 👋

 My name is Jan Seulin, from São Paulo - Brazil.
 I'm a Systems Analysis and Development student that aspires to become a full stack web developer.
-Here's the demonstrations of some of my personal projects:
+Below you can see the demos of some of my personal projects:

 ## Projects
 - **The Wired Hardware Store** [[Live Demo]](https://janseulin.github.io/TheWired/#/) - A Hardware E-commerce mock-up website created with React.
 Not 100% functional, but it serves the initial practicing purpose.